bluebus/rdv_manager_api_v3/README.md

 ## Security

-- JWT tokens issued on login, valid for 24 hours
+- JWT tokens issued on login, valid for **10 hours** (`expiration-ms: 36000000`)
 - Tokens stored in `sessionStorage` on the frontend (cleared on tab close)
 - BCrypt password hashing on registration
 - `JwtAuthenticationFilter` validates every request before Spring Security rules apply
 - Role-based access enforced in `SecurityConfig`
 - CORS configured inside Spring Security's filter chain (not as a separate `FilterRegistrationBean`)
+- On logout, the token is saved to `token_blacklist` in MongoDB and immediately rejected on all subsequent requests
+- MongoDB TTL index on `token_blacklist.expiresAt` auto-deletes entries when the token's own expiry passes — no manual cleanup needed

 ### Endpoint Access Rules